rockit-astro/vaisalad/README.md

 `vaisalad` wraps a Vaisala WXT520/WXT530 weather station attached via a USB-RS232 adaptor and makes the latest measurement available for other services via Pyro.

-`vaisala` is a commandline utility that prints the latest measurements in a human-readable form.
+`vaisala` is a commandline utility that reports the latest data from the onemetre or GOTO weather stations.

-An additional `vaisala-reset-rain` service runs on gotoserver and resets the accumulated rain count each day at 12:00.
+An additional `vaisala-reset-rain` service runs on `gotoserver` to reset the accumulated rain count each day at 12:00.

 See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the W1m software architecture and instructions for developing and deploying the code.